Bashir2020/Saliency-_model_-2019/README.md

-# Human eye fixation predcition model
+# Visual saliency predcition based on deep learning model
-Attached code is human eye fixation predcition model based on deep learning (Vgg_segmentation): Main code is for model tarining readImages function: to read an image for traning the proposed model readLabels function : to read labled image
+Attached code is for Visual saliency predcition model based on deep learning (Vgg_segmentation): Main code is for model tarining readImages function: to read an image for traning the proposed model readLabels function : to read labled image